Pelagicore/software-factory/docs/chapters/architecture/SOTA-system.rst

 For convenience, a freshly built PELUX image consists of a single rootfs that can be flashed on a SD Card.
-When an update is applied, its artifact comes with a repartitioning script that checks whether a "Rootfs B" is available.
-On the first application, such a partition is not available, so the script will repartition the card to create a second partition and will flash the new rootfs on this new partition.
+When an update is applied, its artifact comes with a re-partitioning script that checks whether a "Rootfs B" is available.
+On the first application, such a partition is not available, so the script will re-partition the card to create a second partition and will flash the new rootfs on this new partition.

 After this, new updates will only need to be applied on the Rootfs that is